jeremyong/Selene/README.md

 return.
 This is because the return types are given to `Call` as a template function.
 Without actually performing a cast, `operator()` has no way to know how many values to retrieve and what types to retrieve them as.
-Note that multi-value returns must leverage the `Call` syntax because casting to a tuple of LValues is non-trivial.
+Note that multi-value returns must have `sel::tie` on the LHS and not `std::tie`.
+This will create a `sel::Tuple` as opposed to an `std::tuple` which has the `operator=` implemented for the selector type.

 ### Calling Free-standing C++ functions from Lua